hiiru/Mizore/README.md

 #### SolrServerHandler -- Solr connection/manager
 This is the Core element which managed what Handlers are used and prepare the requests, which is heavily inspired by solrj but created with .NET and the libraries design in mind.

-When you access solr in your external project, it will be most likely thru this Layer.
+When you access solr in your external project, it will be most likely through this Layer.

 This should allow you to implement all kind of thing, connection pooling, multi-server/farm/cloud, solr analytics/debugging or even creating special handlers like an embedded solr server (e.g. by using IKVM.NET and solrj)